 EDUC 380 Student Teaching I

-Practical experience in an appropriate level and/or subject area within a public school classroom as a participant observer under the supervision of classroom teachers and an Education faculty member.
+Practical experience in an appropriate level and/or subject area within a school classroom under the supervision of classroom teachers and an Education faculty member.
 (1)

 Seminar: 1.5 hrs./month; Laboratory: 9 hours/week in schools.